 Over the summer months of 2019 a new Set-Down Area was installed at School B and a new perimeter fence was installed around the ‘Green Area’ now under lease from Sligo County Council.

-Early 2020 Planning Permission was granted by Sligo County Council to build on the additional accommodation.
-It will go to tender this year.
+In early 2020 Planning Permission was granted by Sligo County Council to commence work on the extension to bring the two schools together as one.
+It went to tender this same year.

 HISTORY OF BOYS’ SCHOOL

 St Joseph’s Boys’ National School opened on 1st July 1952.
 Although the plaque on the front wall states that the building was completed in 1951, the roll books begin on 1st July 1952.